Dregu/Spelunky2ls/README.md

     - TL;DR: Copy the steam_api64.dll from the zip to the offline game directory and create steam_appid.txt with the text 418530 in it
   - These scripts will try to hook any running executable with the name **Spel2\*.exe** so you can run this with old versions too (e.g. Spel2-1.12.1e.exe)

+## rust-injector/
+Console version with a minimal UI made with nodejs and rust.

 ## spawnserver.py
 Spawn any item.
 Webgui at http://localhost:5000/ now with search function and keyboard navigation.
 Executable available at https://github.com/Dregu/Spelunky2ls/releases/latest